 Design Considerations for Small-bore Pipe Connections

-Considering the flexibility and vibration potential of small-bore pipe connections, their sizes are sometimes limited during application as brack connection.
+Considering the flexibility and vibration potential of small-bore pipe connections, their sizes are sometimes limited during application as branch connections.
 The following guidelines can be used in general:

 - Process team to review if unnecessary small-piping can be avoided in the plant.

-- As failure tendency for small bore piping increases with increase in cantilever arm length, small bore piping must be routed to have as small arm as possible.
+- As the failure tendency for small bore piping increases with an increase in cantilever arm length, small bore piping must be routed to have an as small arm as possible.

-- Larger piping is preferable for mechanical strength consideration instead of using support bracing to small bore piping.
+- Larger piping is preferable for mechanical strength consideration instead of using support bracing for small bore piping.

 - For direct mounted instrument connections, the minimum size of branch connections to run pipes shall be 3/4″ from 3/4″ through 2″ run pipe, 1″ from NPS 3 through 12, and NPS 1-1/2 for run pipes greater than NPS 12.

-- Non-direct mounted instrument connections from small-bore piping need to be minimised as possible.
+- Non-direct mounted instrument connections from small-bore piping need to be minimized as possible.

-- Pipes with long branch connections is required to be braced.
+- Pipes with long branch connections are required to be braced.